 The MCAT requirement for admission into Upstate’s MD program is waived for individuals who are accepted into the program.

-- Students applying for first-year admission at SUNY Poly should indicate interest in the Accelerated Scholars Program (ASP) with Upstate on the Common Application or on the SUNY Application.
+- Students applying for first-year admission at SUNY Poly should indicate interest in the Upstate Accelerated Scholars Program (UAS) with Upstate by emailing firstname.lastname@example.org

-- Students must be accepted to a BS or BA program at SUNY Poly to be considered for the ASP.
-Please note that acceptance into SUNY Poly does not guarantee acceptance to the ASP with Upstate.
+- Students must be accepted to a BS or BA program at SUNY Poly to be considered for the UAS.
+Please note that acceptance into SUNY Poly does not guarantee acceptance to the UAS Program.

-- The SUNY Poly ASP Nomination Committee will evaluate students admitted to SUNY Poly for eligibility for the ASP on a rolling basis.
-Students must meet the minimum pre-college eligibility requirements as detailed above to be considered for the ASP.
+- The SUNY Poly UAS Nomination Committee will evaluate students admitted to SUNY Poly for eligibility for the UAS on a rolling basis.
+Students must meet the minimum pre-college eligibility requirements as detailed above to be considered for the UAS.
 The Nomination Committee will then make recommendations for program consideration to Upstate.
-Students will be informed by a representative from SUNY Upstate if they have been recommended for consideration into the ASP.
+Students will be informed by a representative from SUNY Upstate if they have been recommended for consideration into the UAS program.

-- Upstate will screen candidates recommended by SUNY Poly for the ASP and determine which students will be invited to interview.
+- Upstate will screen candidates recommended by SUNY Poly for the UAS and determine which students will be invited to interview.
 Upstate will notify students invited to interview and coordinate accordingly.

-- Upstate will inform students of their admissions decisions for the ASP and provide a conditional acceptance letter to the students selected.
+- Upstate will inform students of their admissions decisions for the UAS and provide a conditional acceptance letter to the students selected.
 A cohort of up to five (5) students may be admitted each academic year.

-- Accepted students will be required to meet with their SUNY Poly undergraduate academic advisor and their SUNY Poly pre-med advisor for the ASP to craft a course schedule that meets the high academic science/general and major requirements for program participants.
+- Accepted students will be required to meet with their SUNY Poly undergraduate academic advisor and their SUNY Poly pre-med advisor for the UAS to craft a course schedule that meets the high academic science/general and major requirements for program participants.
 Unofficial transcripts will be sent to Upstate at the end of each semester.

-- Acceptance into the ASP is binding.
-Students who apply to other medical schools after being accepted into Upstate will be immediately withdrawn from the ASP.
+- Acceptance into the Upstate Accelerated Scholars Program is binding.
+Students who apply to other medical schools after being accepted into Upstate will be immediately withdrawn from The UAS program.